YoinkBird/cyclesafe_server/docs/worklogs/worklog.md

 ## Iterate, Round 3: Convert Pseudo-IPC to use image dir/container volume

-* [ ] "prepare": replace link spaghetti with a top-level dir - with a few links
+* [x] "prepare": replace link spaghetti with a top-level dir - with a few links
-* [ ] comment out symlinks
+* [x] comment out provisional Dockerfile symlinks

 Current State of Links:
  ```bash